Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.
+- The Tigers have played as the favorite in six of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Tigers and their opponents have combined to hit the over three times.
+- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over six times.

 Read More About This Game